loloof64/StockfishChessEngineFlutter/README.md

 * As the library creates two isolates, you must dispose Stockfish before perfoming an hot reload / hot restart, and then creating a new Stockfish instance.

-## Limitation

-* You should not use Stockfish package if you're also using a logger package.
-Logging messages to the console may break the Stockfish package functionality.

 ## For stockfish chess engine developpers

 1. Run `flutter pub get`.